vNaonLu/leetcode-daily/README.md

 [![githubbuild](https://github.com/vNaonLu/Daily_LeetCode/actions/workflows/test.yml/badge.svg)](https://github.com/vNaonLu/leetcode-daily/actions)

-This repository collects some of my LeetCode solutions for **free** questions since 2021/09/06.
+This repository collects some of my LeetCode solutions in C++ for **free** questions since 2021/09/06.
 The remain questions is still being solved so the current project may not contain the solutions you are looking for.
 Please check the chapter [Getting Started](#getting-started) for more details.

 Here is my [LeetCode account](https://leetcode.com/naon/) if you are interested.

 ## Getting Started

 See [Activity](#activity) to check the recent solution resolution status, including the historical statistics and the recent submissions.
-All solved ssolutions are stored in `src` and more information can be found at [Find Solution](#finding-solution).
+All solved solutions are stored in `src` and more information can be found at [Find Solution](#finding-solution).
-See [Installation](#installation) if you are interested in how to build the project or want to add some testcases for some solutions.
+See [Installation](#installation) if you are interested in how to build the project or add some testcases for some solutions.

 More information about solved solution can be found at [docs/solved_solutions.md](./docs/solved_solutions.md) and unsolved questions can be found at [docs/unsolved_solutions.md](./docs/unsolved_solutions.md).